Our SAE History

 Each entity of Sigma Alpha Epsilon operates under its own mission, and each board of directors maintains that mission through a vision or plan.

-The purpose of SAE-Phoenix Alumni, Inc., is to preserve and foster the ideals and legacy of Sigma Alpha Epsilon Fraternity among initiated brothers, both active and alumni, living in Arizona.
+SAE-Phoenix Alumni, Inc.’s mission is to preserve and foster the ideals and legacy of Sigma Alpha Epsilon Fraternity among initiated brothers, both active and alumni, living in Arizona.
 Our purpose is accomplished by striving to live according to The True Gentleman; by creating events and opportunities for brothers to socialize and network; by engaging in philanthropy and community involvement; by serving as mentors and friends to other SAE’s living in Arizona; and by establishing and supporting active SAE Chapters at Arizona colleges and universities.

 SAE -Phoenix Alumni, Inc.

-While there is a long history of SAE alumni involvement in Phoenix, most notably by hosting the 1997 SAE National Convention, this new SAE-PA invigorated what had become a dormant association after the closing of the local chapter.
-With the help of an 8-member dedicated board of directors, the SAE-PA has hosted over 17 events since 2015 including luncheons, founders days, SAE Day of Service participation, golf tournaments and ASU colony initiations/events.
+With the help of an 8-member dedicated board of directors, the SAE-PA has hosted multiple events since 2015 including luncheons, Founders Days, SAE Day of Service participation, golf tournaments and ASU and University of Arizona colony initiations/events.

-What makes this such a wonderful group is the dedication of directors that represent diverse chapters such as NE L-P, TX AL, AZ BE, OK KA, OH AL, AZ GA and PA C-O. They have met every month for the past two years, maintained detailed minutes, investment oversight, event planning, website, communications, membership and assistance to the ASU Colony.
+What makes this such a wonderful group is the dedication of directors that represent diverse chapters such as NE L-P, TX AL, AZ BE, OK KA, OH AL, AZ GA and PA C-O. They have met every month (except July) for since formation, maintained detailed minutes, investment oversight, event planning, website, communications, membership and assistance to the Arizona active SAE chapters.
 Each of these committees is headed by a board member with status updates at every meeting.

-The SAE-PA utilizes Eventbrite for sign-up to events which tracks attendance and payments.
-We do not charge an annual fee for alumni membership and often we subsidize undergraduates at our events.
+The SAE-Phoenix Alumni does not charge an annual fee for alumni membership and often subsidize undergraduates at our events.
 We have obtained the names of alumni contacts from the SAE National Office that now exceed 2,700 names.
-Email solicitation goes out well in advance of each function as well as a newsletter and updated website with links.
-Many alumni use Facebook and Linkedin as another means of gaining attendance.
+Email notifications go out well in advance of each function as well as an updated website with links.
+Many alumni use Facebook and LinkedIn as another means of gaining attendance.

 The success of this area alumni association is that we've operated with positive cash flow or break-even at our events since inception while still providing scholarship assistance.

 The AZ Beta chapter was closed by ASU in 2013 and allowed back to campus as a colony in 2017.
-The SAE-PA was instrumental in working with the national staff extension and chapter development members to recruit and organize the colony.
-That included forming a separate group of alumni advisors who have worked with the colony since then.
-According to the staff, it appears that the ASU Colony is ahead of schedule and should be ready for charter in January, 2019.
+The SAE-Phoenix Alumni was instrumental in working with the national staff extension and chapter development members to recruit and organize the colony.
+The ASU Colony was re-chartered in February 2019.

-We invite the local undergraduates to all of our events and have paid for up to four free golf tournament fees for them.
+We encourage the local undergraduates to attend our events and have periodically subsidize the cost.
 This provides an opportunity for the undergraduates to be paired with older alumni to expand a more diverse brotherhood.
-Our September monthly event will be hosted at the Greek Village as a way to introduce alumni to the new property.

-As its SAE National Day of Service project in April, 2018, the SAE-PA, in conjunction with the ASU Colony, was proud to assist HORSES HELP, a premier accredited therapeutic organization that serves the special needs and at-risk community by using horses and people to improve quality of life.
+As its SAE National Day of Service project, the SAE-PA was proud to assist HORSES HELP, a premier accredited therapeutic organization that serves the special needs and at-risk community by using horses and people to improve quality of life.
 There were over 22 alumni and undergraduate volunteers who participated in property clean-up, fence repair and maintenance before the big fund raising event later that night.